Can you take your own passport photo? Yes, you can.

 Don’t worry; it is simple.

-Read on to find out how PhotoAiD and our photography experts can help you meet all official passport photo guidelines with little effort.
+Read on to find out how PhotoAiD, our passport photo app, and our photography experts can help you meet all official passport photo guidelines with little effort.

-How to Take Passport Photos at Home [4 Steps]
+How to Take a Passport-size Photo at Home [4 Steps]

-Without further ado, here’s how to take a passport photo at home:
+Without further ado, here’s how to take your own passport photo at home:

 1. Prepare yourself